-The purpose of establishing internal service funds is to identify and allocate costs related to the provision of specific goods and services within the County.

-Internal Service funds will be used to account for business operations and charge for goods or services provided to other departments or agencies on a cost-reimbursement basis.
-Periodically the rates charged will be compared to other public or private sector operations to ensure that pricing is competitive.
-The internal service fund charges will include asset replacement charges (depreciation) to ensure that adequate funds will be available to purchase replacement assets.

-The charges may include a contingency or reserve amount not to exceed 10% of operating expenditures as recommended in the Auditor's 2011 Financial Condition Report (https://multco.us/file/18858/download) to ensure that service reimbursements charged to other departments are maintained at a relatively constant level.
+The purpose of establishing internal service funds is to identify and allocate Internal costs related to the provision of specific goods and services within the County.
+Service Internal Service funds will be used to account for business operations and charge for goods or services provided to other departments or agencies on a Funds cost-reimbursement basis.
+Periodically, the rates charged will be compared to other public or private sector operations to ensure that pricing is competitive.
+The internal service fund charges will include asset replacement charges Policy Statement (depreciation) to ensure that adequate funds will be available to purchase replacement assets.
+The charges may include a contingency or reserve amount not to exceed 10% of operating expenditures as recommended in the Auditor's 2011 Financial Condition Report (https://multco.us/file/18858/download ) to ensure that service reimbursements charged to other departments are maintained at a relatively constant level.
 Rates will be trued up on an annual basis, thereby eliminating excess reserves.
+Status The County is in compliance with this policy.